redhat-actions/oc-installer/README.md

 The cache is only enabled when the `version` input is specified as a semantic version in the task.
 If the version is `latest`, or a URL, the cache is not used.

 The oc executable will be cached inside the `_work/_tool/oc` folder.

-## Contributing

-This is an open source project open to anyone.
-This project welcomes contributions and suggestions!

-## Feedback & Questions

-If you discover an issue please file a bug in [GitHub issues](https://github.com/redhat-actions/oc-installer/issues) and we will fix it as soon as possible.